Most Common Joint Condition

 Revision Knee Replacement

-Corrective surgery to replace or repair a previously implanted knee replacement that has worn out or failed.
+Corrective surgery to replace or repair a previously implanted knee joint that has worn out or loosened.

 Common Questions